A message from the series convener, Dr. Victoria Tin-bor Hui, Associate Professor of Political Science at the University of Notre Dame

 Teaching this speaker series has been one of the most rewarding experiences of my academic career, and its impact has far exceeded my expectations.
 Through both speakers and students, the classroom has become not merely a site of learning, but a civic space where democracy is practiced through encounter, dialogue, and responsibility.

-The defining feature of this series is that students—not the professor—are in charge of the Q&A sessions.
-Student interviewers are trained to conduct professional newsroom-style live interviews, requiring them to research speakers’ backgrounds, political causes, and life experiences in depth.
+The defining feature of this series is that students—not the professor—lead the Q&A sessions.
+Student interviewers are trained to conduct professional, newsroom-style live interviews, requiring them to research speakers’ backgrounds, political causes, and life experiences in depth.
 This shift in authority fundamentally changes how students engage.
 Rather than performing for a grade, they assume responsibility for representing the voices and struggles of frontline democracy defenders with accuracy and care.
-All assignments and comments are circulated to the entire class and to the speakers themselves, creating a shared learning community that motivates rigor, accountability, and excellence.
+When speakers join us in person, this responsibility becomes especially tangible: students are no longer discussing cases in the abstract, but speaking directly to those who have lived them.
+The result is a heightened sense of accountability that deepens both intellectual rigor and moral seriousness.
+All assignments and comments are shared with the entire class and with the speakers themselves, creating a learning community defined by transparency, accountability, and mutual respect.

 Equally powerful has been the effect on democracy defenders themselves.
-As reflected in speaker testimonials, many describe the encounters as reciprocal and energizing.
-These testimonials affirm the program’s dual impact: empowering students as civic actors while revitalizing democracy defenders through meaningful academic exchange.
+As reflected in speaker testimonials, many describe these encounters as reciprocal and energizing.
+These exchanges affirm the program’s dual impact: empowering students as civic actors while revitalizing democracy defenders through meaningful academic dialogue.

-To further sustain this impact, top student assignments are featured on the Democracy Defenders website, and outstanding essays will be compiled into a future edited volume—extending the life of these encounters beyond the classroom.
+To sustain this impact beyond the classroom, top student assignments are featured on the Democracy Defenders website, and outstanding essays will be compiled into a future edited volume.
+In this way, the conversations initiated here continue to travel—extending the life of these encounters and reinforcing the idea that education, when practiced as engagement, can contribute to the defense of democracy.